May 21, 2013 at 10:01 AM

 The console itself looks like a stereo receiver or a large DVD player, with a disc slot in front of the silver and black box.
-A new, smaller version of the Kinect sensor system is contained in a separate, rectangular device and not built into the console as some had predicted.
+A new, more accurate version of the Kinect sensor system is contained in a separate, rectangular device.

 Mehdi also demonstrated a group video calls using the Skype app on the console.
 He also showed a new interactive ESPN TV application that blends live TV and fantasy sports; if you’re watching a game and one of your players scores, a small window surfaces with the update.

-The new console will arrive with a new version of Microsoft’s Xbox Live service powered by 300,000 serviers – “more than the entire world’s computing power in 1999,” Whitten said.
+The new console will arrive with a new version of Microsoft’s Xbox Live service powered by 300,000 servers – “more than the entire world’s computing power in 1999,” Whitten said.

 New features of the service include a “game DVR” that saves games online, improved matchmaking and achievements, and bigger matches with more players, Whitten said.